• Skip to primary navigation

 10 Ways to Show Respect to Your Husband

 1. Value your marriage.
-Spend time with him.
+Spend time giving him your undivided attention.
 Have fun.
 Enjoy his company as a human being.
 Pay attention to his words.
 Having regular date nights is a must, in my opinion because they give you time to focus on one another and your relationship.
-If babysitting and time away are an issue, try out one of the at-home date ideas found in The Healthy Marriage Solution workbook.
+If babysitting and time away are an issue, try out one of the at-home date ideas found in The Marriage Builders Toolkit.

 2. Work on a project with him - without taking over.
-Joe loves to garden, and he loves to can.
+Joe loves to garden, and he loves to can, and he takes pride in doing both well.
 He would be honored if I took time out of my hectic schedule to help him while he works.
 It would show him that I respect him enough to give him a hand.
-BUT if I take over, it has the opposite effect, telling him without words that I don't think he can handle the job.
+BUT if I take over, it has the opposite effect, crushing his ego and telling him without words that I don't think he can handle the job.

 3. Give him a break.
 Joe does so much around the house, and he works a lot of hours (76.5 last week!).
 He does most of the cooking and most of the clean-up afterwards.
 He would do anything I asked.
 On Sunday, I encouraged him to take a nap in the afternoon.
-I knew he needed it, and he work up feeling so much better.
-Any husband would love a break - permission and encouragement to do whatever he wants for an hour or two.
+I knew he needed some rest, and he woke up feeling so much better.
+Any husband would love some personal space and privacy - permission and encouragement to do whatever he wants for an hour or two.
 It shows him that you respect his hobbies and commitments, too.

 4. Ask his advice.
 Men like to fix things and solve problems.
 Asking for his advice shows that I value and respect his perspective, wisdom, and experience.

 6. Write him a love note.
-Tell him the specific things that you love and appreciate and admire about him.
-I love this giant heart stuck to the bathroom mirror.
+Men love romance just as much as women, but few will admit it.
+Boost your partner's self-esteem by telling him the specific things that you love and appreciate and admire about him.
+I love these hearts stuck all over the bathroom mirror or on his car.
 I'm planning to do it for Joe one of these days when he doesn't have to leave for work at 5 am.

 8. Compliment him.
 You picked this fella from among all the fellas in your zip code (and beyond), so he must have some good qualities.
 Tell him what they are.

 10. Keep your big mouth shut.
 When tempted to criticize or use a harsh word or an unkind tone, just keep your mouth shut.
+Make sure you're not interrupting when he's speaking.
 Given the alternative, silence is the respectful choice.

 Marriage isn't easy; no one has ever claimed that it was.
 But it can be easier when both partners feel respected and valued as people and love each other actively.
-Make it start with you, today.
+You are worthy of mutual respect and love, but you can only start by taking care of your side of the street.
+Make the road to respect start with you, today.

 339